RISE AGAINST HUNGER

 Twice a year, Fairhaven collects and delivers non-perishable food items to Gaithersburg HELP to assist local families with their basic needs.

-Gaithersburg HELP evolved from a 1968 vision.
-Gaithersburg’s faith community recognized that emergencies can happen at a moment’s notice, and government assistance often takes time.
+Gaithersburg HELP evolved from a 1968 among Gaithersburg’s faith community.
+They recognized that emergencies can happen at a moment’s notice, and government assistance often takes time.
 To meet the immediate needs of families affected by financial challenges, local churches and synagogues joined together to form Gaithersburg HELP to provide coordinated assistance.

-For over 40 years, Gaithersburg HELP has supported local residents in need by providing them with food, infant needs, prescription funding, and transportation.
+For over 40 years, Gaithersburg HELP has supported local residents in need.
+It provides food, infant needs, prescription funding, and transportation.
+In recent years, Fairhaven's congregation has contributed hundreds of pounds of food and diapers annually.

 7. The Lord's Table

-The Lord’s Table serves a hot, multi-course, nutritious mid-afternoon meal to those in need in our community.
+The Lord’s Table, a community soup kitchen in Gaithersburg, is held at Epworth United Methodist Church.
+It serves nutritious meals to those in need in our community.
 Operating six days a week, the soup kitchen requires a regular daily group of volunteers.

 From September through May, on the fifth Tuesday and Friday of each month, volunteers from Fairhaven prepare and serve between 40 and 80 meals.